cyneprepou4uk/NES-Games-Disassembly/README.md

 ## How to build

-No special requirements.
+No special requirements (for Windows users).
 Just launch `assemble.bat` and wait until it's done.

+If you have any other OS, try using `assemble.sh` instead.
+Cretits to [gb-2312](https://github.com/gb-2312)